Irregular bleeding / periods / menstrual irregularity

 • Changes in birth control methods

-• Infections (Infections, such as pelvic inflammatory disease (PID), can cause symptoms like abnormal bleeding, pain, or discharge, and should be treated promptly to prevent long-term damage.)
+• Infections (Infections, such as pelvic inflammatory disease (PID), can cause symptoms like abnormal bleeding, pain or discharge and should be treated promptly to prevent long term damage.)

-• Missed periods (Missed periods can be due to various factors including stress, lifestyle changes, or pregnancy, and should be discussed with a healthcare provider if they occur frequently.)
+• Missed periods (Missed periods can be due to various factors including stress, lifestyle changes or pregnancy and should be discussed with a healthcare provider if they occur frequently.)

 Health Conditions That Affect Reproductive Health

-Various health conditions can affect reproductive health, including endometriosis, fibroids, and polyps, which can cause irregular periods, heavy bleeding, or pelvic pain.
-Certain health conditions, such as thyroid disorders or polycystic ovary syndrome (PCOS), can also impact hormonal balances and menstrual cycles.
+Various health conditions can affect reproductive health including endometriosis, fibroids and polyps which can cause irregular periods, heavy bleeding or pelvic pain.
+Certain health conditions such as thyroid disorders or polycystic ovary syndrome (PCOS) can also impact hormonal balances and menstrual cycles.

-Infections, such as pelvic inflammatory disease (PID), can cause symptoms like abnormal bleeding, pain, or discharge, and should be treated promptly to prevent long-term damage.
-Women with a history of cancer, such as cervical or uterine cancer, may experience changes in their menstrual cycle or bleeding patterns and should be monitored closely by their healthcare provider.
+Infections such as pelvic inflammatory disease (PID) can cause symptoms like abnormal bleeding, pain or discharge and should be treated promptly to prevent long term damage.
+Women with a history of cancer such as cervical or uterine cancer may experience changes in their menstrual cycle or bleeding patterns and should be monitored closely by their healthcare provider.

-• Periods that have become suddenly irregular
+When should you see a gynaecologist?* Periods that have become suddenly irregular

 • Bleeding between periods